 The sun can sometimes get colder coincident with a decrease in sunspots beyond the normal 11-year cycle.
 This occurred most significantly during the late 17th Century, when virtually no sunspots occurred during the “Maunder Minimum“, creating noticeably colder conditions.
 However, there is currently no way to predict this phenomenon.

 How Extreme Can Sea Levels Conceivably Get?

-According to the scientists, at the peak of the last ice age about 25,000 years ago, sea levels fell to about 410 feet below current levels.
+According to the scientists, at the peak of the last ice age about 25,000 years ago, sea levels fell to about 410 feet below current levels (human remains can be found in areas now below sea level).
 As the world warmed, the sea rose to its current level by about 8,000 years ago.
-If we pass the tipping point, all the arctic ice (including the Greenland ice sheet) could eventually melt, and the sea around the world would eventually be 24 feet higher; if the Antarctic ice melted as well, sea level would be about 400 feet higher than today, but an Antarctic melt this has apparently not happened for many millions of years.
+If we pass the tipping point, all the arctic ice (including the Greenland ice sheet) could eventually melt, and the sea around the world would be 24 feet higher; if all the Antarctic ice melts as well, sea level would be about 220 feet higher than today, but with both glacial loss and increased snow precipitation, an overall Antarctic melting has not yet been proved.

-This means that throughout our 5,500 years of recorded history, the weather and sea level have remained abnormally constant.
+This means that throughout our 5,500 years of recorded history, the weather and sea level have remained almost constant.
 We have been living in a “Goldilocks” weather era without realizing it, that now supports 7½ billion of us; a 4-fold growth in the last century.
-If we fall out of our Goldilocks zone at this population level, it is likely that the consequences will be disastrous for huge numbers of people.
+If we fall out of our Goldilocks zone at this population level, the consequences will be disastrous for huge numbers of people.

 How Extreme Can Weather Get?